Snow White (Disney character)

-Snow White is a fictional character and a main character from Disney’s first animated feature film Snow White and the Seven Dwarfs (1937).
+Snow White is a fictional character and a main character from Disney Animation's first feature film Snow White and the Seven Dwarfs (1937).
 Voiced by Adriana Caselotti, the character is derived from the 1812 fairy tale collected by the Brothers Grimm.

 Snow White is the first Disney Princess and the first fictional female character with a star on the Hollywood Walk of Fame.
 Given the title the "Fairest One of All", she has continued to inspire similar traits in future Disney heroines, such as singing and communicating with animals.

 After Caselotti, she has also been voiced by Thelma Boardman, Jane Powell, Ilene Woods, Dorothy Warenskjold, June Foray, Mary Kay Bergman, Carolyn Gardner, Melissa Disney, Katie Von Til, and Pamela Ribon, and portrayed live by Mary Jo Salerno (musical) and Stephanie Bennett (Descendants).
 Rachel Zegler portrays a live-action version of the character in the live-action adaptation of the original 1937 film.